mohammadsaleh/AparnicMetabox/README.md

 ##How can I setup meta fields?##
 First, Obviously, this plugin must be loaded before others.

-Create a file naming "meta.json" in your Plugin/Config/ In the bootstrap file add below code:
+Create a file naming "meta.json" in your Plugin/Config/ .
+Then edit the PluginName/Config/bootstrap.php file add below code:
 ````
 AparnicMetabox::addMetaJson([PluginName which has meta.json file in it's Config directory]);
 ````